This awesome yoga and hiking retreat between the fjords of Norway is a real adventure and mental detox, that will nourish your body, soul, and spirit.

 Hiking versus walking the Camino de Santiago

 Walking the Camino de Santiago has been and still is on a bucket list for many people.
 Yoga and hiking retreat is like walking the Camino but it is a softer version of the Camino way.
-You know where you are going to sleep every night and you always have wi-fi when you need it.
-You will also prepare your body for a long day outdoors with morning yoga sessions, stretch and relax your tired muscles every evening and eat healthy and nutritious food during the journey.
+You know where you will sleep every night and always have wi-fi when needed.
+You will also prepare your body for a long day outdoors with morning yoga sessions, stretch and relax your tired muscles every evening, and eat healthy and nutritious food during the journey.

-However, yoga and hiking will give you many of the Camino walk benefits.
-Additionally, spending days in the fresh air will prevent you from becoming infected with viruses and will strengthen your immune system.
+However, yoga and hiking offer many of the Camino walk's benefits.
+Additionally, spending days in the fresh air will prevent you from becoming infected with viruses and strengthen your immune system.

 Top 3 reasons why people walk the Camino de Santiago